 Why is Quality Control Needed?

 When designing a product we create features to satisfy the customer needs.
 Quality control is the method carried out every day to assure we are making and delivering the product or service to the right targets.
 We maintain control of product features, or key product characteristics, required to meet customer needs.
 This consists of a system of product and process controls, which can provide stability to the operating process.
-A key product characteristic one that controls anticipated variation could significantly affect a product’s safety, compliance to government regulations, performance, or fit.
+A key product characteristic that controls anticipated variation could significantly affect a product’s safety, compliance to government regulations, performance, or fit.

 Quality Control Tools & Techniques